Reassessment of MRL's for Isopyrazam for EU

 Active substances are generally approved for a period of 10 years.
 It is possible for an applicant to apply for renewal upon expiration.

 The project group

-Hubert Dirven – member of the VKM Panel on plant protection products (chair)
+Hubert Dirven – Chair of the VKM Panel on Plant Protection Products

-The Panel on plant protection products is responsible for the assessment.
+The Panel on Member of the VKM Panel on Plant Protection Products is responsible for the assessment.
 The report is expected to be published in March 2021.